csaf-poc/csaf_distribution/docs/csaf_provider.md

 The [setup docs](../README.md#setup-trusted-provider)
 explain how to wire this up with nginx and where the config file lives.

-When installed, two entpoints are offered, and you should use the [csaf_uploader](../docs/csaf_uploader) to access them:
+When installed, two endpoints are offered, and you should use the [csaf_uploader](../docs/csaf_uploader) to access them: